 At North Bradley we aim to develop children who read fluently, independently, critically and widely.
 We want children to have a love of reading for pleasure as well as being able to read for information.
 Good reading skills empower the learner and are essential for accessing the curriculum and in most other aspects of everyday life.

 The children then practise these skills through their individual reading books, which they take home.
 We grade these books at Key Stage 1 using the Book Bands system.
-We use Oxford Reading Tree as our main reading scheme, but supplement this with books from other schemes.
+We also have a large stock of books which are purely decodable to give the children lots of opportunity to apply their blending skills.

 At North Bradley all teachers read aloud to their class on a daily basis and regularly discuss theirs and the children’s responses to their reading.
 We actively encourage the children to read for pleasure through: